 A negative NPS score is indicative of poor engagement levels and a positive score indicates high engagement levels.

-Proper measurement of engagement can go along way in enhancing employee productivity leading to greater business impact.
-The above strategies can help in turning the process from being extremely difficult to be definitely doable.
+Organizations should measure employee engagement in the right way – it can go a long way in enhancing employee productivity leading to greater business impact.
+The above best practices can help organizations in making the measurement process much simpler.